sudonorm/sudonorm/README.md

 # 👋 Welcome to the nerd side...

 🤓 I am a senior data engineer and python developer with 8+ years' experience wrangling data and developing backends majorly in Python.
 I have an advanced knowledge in creating data pipelines using technologies like Airflow and creating ETL/ELT pipelines for RDBMS databases like PostgreSQL and MySQL.
-I geek out on all things databases, really enjoy solving complex problems and learning new things
+I also have experience deveopling applications using the Next.js framework.
+I geek out on all things data, AI, modern tech stacks, databases, and really enjoy solving complex problems and learning new things.

 💬 Ask me about data pipelines, programming, databases, GenAI, chatbots, and books